briansworth/dev/_posts/2017-5-20-PowerShell-JSON-And-Config-Files.md

   It is is a much more human readable format than xml, and it is incredibly lightweight.
   JSON is only increasing in popularity and is simple and easy to work with.
+  If you haven't used it before, this should be enough to get you started.
 </p>

 Example: